 “Making the connection back to the soil, where our food gets its start is so important,” says Gene Schmidt.
 “The next time you sit down to a meal, take a minute to think about where your food came from, and the farmers and ranchers who helped produce it,” As they work to produce food for the growing population, today’s farmers and ranchers are dedicated to using responsible land-management practices to ensure a sustainable food supply and healthy land and soil for future generations

-Pope SWCD is a member of NACD which oversees the Stewardship Week program.
+Pope SWCD is a member of the National Association of Conservation Districts (NACD) which oversees the Stewardship Week program.
 Stewardship Week is one of the largest national annual programs to promote conservation.
 NACD represents the nation’s 3,000 conservation districts, which were established to encourage resource conservation across the country.